ISISComputingGroup/ibex_developers_manual/NICOS/Installing-Nicos-on-Windows.md

     nmake install

 With any luck, sip is now installed in your version of Genie Python.

+#### Trouble shooting

+If you receive the error `NMAKE : fatal error U1065: invalid option '-'` the environment variable `MAKEFLAGS` has been set to something undesirable.
+Blank it with `set MAKEFLAGS=`

 ## Get other required Python libraries